omerlatif123/Envirocabs-milestone-project1/README.md

 •	JavaScript - Used to implement a function that allowed the Navbar to change to toggle drop down menu when user views webpage in mobile device, for UX purposes.
 Frameworks, Libraries & Programs Used

-•	Getbootstrap.com/ -Bootstrap was used to implement the responsiveness of the site and style to the website.
+•	[Bootstrap](https://getbootstrap.com/docs/4.4/getting-started/introduction/) -Bootstrap was used to implement the responsiveness of the site and style to the website.
 Boostrap provided grids and containers for the site.

-•	W3schools.com -Like Boostrap W3schools was used implement responsiveness and design to the site.
+•	[W3schools](W3schools.com) -Like Boostrap W3schools was used implement responsiveness and design to the site.
 Furthermore, provided valuable information when I was stuck or unsure about certain parts of the website.

-•	Pexels.com -Pexels was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.
+•	[Pexels](Pexels.com) -Pexels was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.

-•	Unsplash.com -was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.
+•	[Unsplash](Unsplash.com) -was used to provide the high-quality free images in the webpage either the hero image or image sections part of the website.

-•	Freepik.com -Out of all the free images sights, freepik’s provided me with the best quality images which has been used for all the hero images across the site.
+•	[Freepik](Freepik.com) -Out of all the free images sights, freepik’s provided me with the best quality images which has been used for all the hero images across the site.

-•	Pixabay.com  -Free image site that has been used for image section of the website.
+•	[Pixabay](Pixabay.com)  -Free image site that has been used for image section of the website.

-•	fonts.google.com - Google fonts was used to import the fonts "Roboto" and Sans Serif" into the style.css file.
+•	[Google fonts](fonts.google.com) - Google fonts was used to import the fonts "Roboto" and Sans Serif" into the style.css file.
 These fonts were used throughout the project.

-•	fontawesome.com -was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.
+•	[Fontawesome](fontawesome.com) -was used on all pages throughout the website to import icons (e.g. social media icons) for UX purposes.

 •	Gitpod - was used as the platform to write our code and display the look of our website.
     The GitPod terminal was used to write our code add a message to commit to Git and push to GitHub.